jjcarrier/PS-HelpParser/README.md

 An example using parameter value completion:
 ![CMake Example](img/cmake_tab_completion.png)

-An example using an program that uses Win32/MS-DOS style arguments:
+An example using a program that uses Win32/MS-DOS style arguments:
 ![IPConfig Example](img/ipconfig_tab_completion.png)

 Other examples of popular tools (one showing available options another showing